 Tripartite progress meetings with practice teachers/mentors, personal tutors and students will occur at least twice during each year of study.
 These meetings may take place in practice, at Glyndŵr University or through video, audio or computer conferencing facilities.
-Additional meetings can be planned to support inexperienced Practice Teachers and mentors or where Practice Teachers, mentors or students request this.
+Additional meetings are planned to support inexperienced Practice Teachers and mentors, where a placement may be considered as having any higher risk of maintaining NMC standards or where Practice Teachers, mentors or students request this.